 Secrets Resorts and Spa strives to prevent or reduce waste at the source and minimize our impact on the environment through good engineering practices.
 We will continue to research and implement new Standard Operating Procedures that will provide sustainable developments to environmental programs integrated in the hotel.

 Energy Conservation Measures:

-• Maintenance department supervises a computer system programme that controls the usage of the air condition system, energy (lighting) around the hotels property.
+• Maintenance department supervises a computer system program that controls the usage of the air condition system, energy (lighting) around the hotels property.

 • Roof top solar panels utilized for pre-heating potable water.